Jmurray1989/Green-Machine/README.md

 ### Acknowledgements

 - I would like to thank those in Slack, the Tutor Support and my Mentor Gerard McBride for assisting with me with any queries i had during this project.
+You and all the advice have really helped me during the course of this build.

 Disclaimer: This project and its content were created for educational purposes only as part of the Code Institute Course for Milestone 2 Grading.